 A Decade of Impact: How Sonal Shah built and led the Beeck Center with an ethos of ‘do it differently’

 This is Part II of a three-part series exploring a decade of impact at the Beeck Center.
-Read Part I here.
+Read Part I and Part III.

 Late into the night on February 10, 2014, Sonal Shah sat on the floor of room 100 in the Intercultural Center on Georgetown University’s main campus, surrounded by half-built office furniture, mismatched chairs, and crowds of students.
 It was the eve of the Beeck Center for Social Impact + Innovation’s official launch day and, despite exhaustion, the energy of the group was electric with possibility.